robert72127/alicedbv2/README.md

             )
 ```

- It takes two tables as ingerses and produce X product
+ It takes two tables as inputs and produce X product
  it needs to store two Tables
  and it doesn't need to know their fields

 This statefull node matches every tuple with every other

-count will be multiplied of first and second

 ###### Distinct